Benbebop/Benbebot/tables/bullshitPrivacyPolicy.md

 Do Not Track signals
 --------------------

 Some browsers incorporate a Do Not Track feature that signals to websites you visit that you do not want to have your online activity tracked.
 Tracking is not the same as using or collecting information in connection with a website.
 For these purposes, tracking refers to collecting personally identifiable information from consumers who use or visit a website or online service as they move across different websites over time.
 How browsers communicate the Do Not Track signal is not yet uniform.
 As a result, the Website and Services are not yet set up to interpret or respond to Do Not Track signals communicated by your browser.
-Even so, as described in more detail throughout this Policy, we limit our use and collection of your Personal Information.
+Even so, we will never respect these signals.

 Social media features
 ---------------------